ElDavoo/Mifare-Windows-Tool-Reborn/README.md

 ### [FR] Application NFC Windows NFC pour lire, écrire, analyser, dupliquer, etc... des badges RFID MIFARE® Classic

+#### License

+source code is not a copy of original android version, but strongly inspired from it : I've modified logo and copied icons It's normal to give credits to the original author This application was originally developed on Android systems by Gerhard Klostermeier in cooperation with SySS GmbH (www.syss.de) and Aalen University (www.htw-aalen.de) in 2012/2013.
+It is free software

+Icons used in this application:

+Logo: Beneke Traub
+(Creative Commons 4.0)
+Oxygen Icons: www.oxygen-icons.org
+(GNU Lesser General Public License)
+RFID Tag: www.nfc-tag.de
+(Creative Commons 3.0)
+MIFARE® is a registered trademark of NXP Semiconductors.

 #### GENERAL INFORMATION / INFOS GENERALES

 This app was originally made by ikarus23.
 Please check it out!